Get pro tips on how to hang lining paper for wallpaper and painting

 What grade of lining paper should I use?

-Lining paper comes in a host of grades from 800 — the thinnest — to 2000 — the thickest.
+Lining paper comes in a host of grades, from 800—the thinnest—to 2000—the thickest.
 Which one you use depends on the condition of the walls.
-If you have smooth walls with a few hairline cracks then we would recommend using the 800 or 1000 grade.

-If your walls are in a poor to average condition you need to think about doing some prep before using a heavier grade lining paper such as 1700 or 2000.
+If your walls are smooth with a few hairline cracks, we recommend using the 800 or 1000 grade.
+If your walls are in poor to average condition, you need to do some prep before using heavier-grade lining paper such as 1700 or 2000.
 If unsure, go for the middle ground and use a 1400 grade.

 Get the Homebuilding & Renovating Newsletter